 Erasmus+ KA2 Capacity building project “Journalism Education for Democracy in Ukraine: Developing Standards, Integrity and Professionalism” (DESTIN) 2018-2021.
 598964-EPP-1-2018-1-UK-EPPKA2-CBHE-JP

-The consortium led by Bath-Spa University (UK) unites 20 partners (4 EU and 10 UA HEIs, several professional associations, the Ministry of Education and Science of Ukraine and Hromadske Radio) eager to improve the Journalism standards in Ukraine by adjusting Bachelor and Master curricula to EU requirements and making our graduates more competitive on international labour market.
-The project would also pay attention to the technical aspects of the study process by upgrading and improving Journalism laboratories equipment – cameras, computers, software etc. Another important aim of the project is raising media literacy awareness of Ukrainian society.
+The consortium led by Bath-Spa University (UK) unites 20 partners (4 EU and 10 UA HEIs, several professional associations, the Ministry of Education and Science of Ukraine and Hromadske Radio) eager to improve the Journalism standards in Ukraine by adjusting Bachelor and Master curricula to EU requirements and making journalism graduates more competitive on international labour market.
+Another important aim of the project is raising media literacy awareness of Ukrainian society.
 UCU counterpart – School of Journalism.

 Jewish Studies at the Ukrainian Catholic University